-According to the American Heart Association heart failure is diagnosed in about 5 million people each year in the United States, and kills about 1,000 a day.
-In 2010, the number of people diagnosed is expected to increase by 40 percent.
-Cardiac MRI utilizing the MARISA Technology can help in the early detection of heart failure and ultimately save lives from the debilitating heart condition.
+According to the American Heart Association heart failure is diagnosed in about 5 million people each year in the United States.
+Cardiac MRI can help in the early detection of heart failure and ultimately save lives from this debilitating heart condition.

 Heart failure is a progressive disease that if left untreated, is ultimately fatal.
 The problem develops because the left ventricle, or main pumping area of the heart, becomes weak from an injury such as a heart attack.
 The ventricle, now out of shape and stretched thin due to compensating for the injury, is not able to pump blood properly through the body.
 This produces symptoms such as angina or chest pain, fatigue, swelling and shortness of breath.

 For more information, please call 201-447-8456.